HefnaValravn/ubuntu_server/extra_exercises/explanation_https.md

 # PREREQUISITES

-For this exercise, I first need to install cerbot via apt, as well as the `python3-certbot-apache` plugin so I can use certbot with Apache.
+For this exercise, I first need to install certbot via apt, as well as the `python3-certbot-apache` plugin so I can use certbot with Apache.